-James A. Warneke, MD, FACS, is an associate professor in the Department of Surgery, Division of General Surgery.
+James A. Warneke, MD, FACS, is a professor in the Department of Surgery, Division of General Surgery.
 He joined the faculty at the University of Arizona's College of Medicine in the Department of Surgery, Section of Surgical Oncology in 1991.

 From 1992-2002, Dr. Warneke was the medical student clerkship director and then served as the residency director from 2001-2009.
 Before joining the Department of Surgery here at the University of Arizona, he was an assistant professor at the State University of New York.
 Dr. Warneke completed a surgical oncology fellowship at the Roswell Park Cancer Institute in Buffalo, NY.
 He completed his residency in general surgery at the University of Arizona.
 Dr. Warneke earned his Bachelor of Science with honors in biomedical sciences at the University of California in Riverside, California.